Social Media – A Tool To Empower Or Hinder Diabetes Management?

 When it comes to finding information to support you on your diabetes journey, where you find that information is key.
 Social media platforms such as Facebook, Instagram, Twitter, are filled with data, from advice and opinions to stories and trending topics on diabetes management.
 But how do you pick the right information?
 The next time you are active on these channels, keep three things in mind:

-- Remember anyone can post anything on these forums.
-Follow sites, forums and communities that are trustworthy, well known and are routinely monitored by admins to be sure you get reliable information.
+Remember anyone can post anything on these forums.
+Follow sites, forums and communities that are trustworthy, well-known and are routinely monitored by administrators to be sure you get reliable information.